duxonline/Mango/README.md

-An open source eCommerce System written in Go language.
+A simple open source eCommerce System written in Go language.